bitrise-io/devcenter/_articles/index.md

 After a build is finished the Virtual Machine is destroyed and you can browse the logs of every step that ran during the workflow.
 You can read more at [Code Security](/getting-started/code-security).

-The VMs are equipped with all the necessary tools required to build your app.
+The VMs are equipped with all the tools required to build your app.
 Bitrise automatically detects which Stack - virtual machine type - is appropriate for your app but of course you can change it manually at any time.

 ## Bitrise CLI - the open source, offline, automation runner